Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

 First, setting $\rho_\alpha=\kappa$, the local contributions vanish, and we get:

 and the flow equation \eqref{flowf} leads to:

 Computing the integral, we get finally before subtracting the vacuum energy which does not depend on coupling constants:):

-Note that our approximation assumes we are far enough from the critical regime, and both $q^\prime\neq 0$, $v_{4,1}\neq 0$.
-At this point, there are several strategies for deriving the remaining flow equations.
-One way to obtain the other flow equations, we make use of the so-called \textit{Sherman-Morrison} formula, which allows computing the inverse of a matrix $\bm A$ perturbed by a rank-1 matrix:
+Note that our approximation assumes we remain sufficiently far from the critical regime, with $q^\prime \neq 0$ and $v_{4,1} \neq 0$.
+At this stage, several strategies exist for deriving the remaining flow equations.
+One effective method involves the Sherman-Morrison formula, which allows for the inversion of a matrix $\bm{A}$ perturbed by a rank-1 matrix:

 to compute the inverse of a matrix with entries:

 where, for $p^2<k^2$,